UniversalDependencies/docs/_u-overview/simple-syntax.md

 It follows that the semantic role cannot (by itself) be used to determine whether a dependent is core or not, nor can its status as an obligatory dependent.
 UD does not make a distinction between (obligatory) arguments and (optional) adjuncts, and oblique dependents can be either arguments or adjuncts.

-Note, finally, that not all languages allow extended transitives (and some do only in connection with special valency-changing operations such as applicatives).
+Note, finally, that not all languages allow extended transitives (and some do only in connection with special valency-changing operationssuch as applicatives).
 Hence, the [u-dep/iobj]() relation will not be used in all languages.

 ### Valency-Changing Operations